HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/flow/boussinesq/equation-and-unknowns.rst

 with the same exchange, forcing, and surface terms evaluated at the new time level.

+This matters during drying.
+A head update below the substratum must not create a negative saturated thickness or a negative storage volume.
+The head remains the primary unknown.
+Transmissivity uses the capped admissible thickness, while storage is only lower-bounded so head-only transient formulations do not lose their time-step memory when they temporarily carry heads above the top surface.

 What This Equation Does Not Claim
 ---------------------------------